Azure-Samples/azure-digital-twins-getting-started/models/advanced-home-example/readme.md

 ## Semantic Types

-In the `Room` model, both the Humidty property and Temperature telemetry are semantic type (from basic double).
+In the `Room` model, both the Humidty property and Temperature telemetry on the component are semantic type (from basic double).

 <img src="../../images/adv-home-semantic-properties.png" style="max-width: 400px" alt="screen shot of semantic types dtdl example" />
 ...
 <img src="../../images/adv-home-semantic-telemtry.png" style="max-width: 400px" alt="screen shot of semantic types dtdl example" />

+The same is true for Humidity and Temperature on the `Sensor` model.

 ## Complex Type